SeamusFinlayson/Minecraft-AFK-Mouse-Clicker/README.md

 You will need to download this script and install [PyAutoGUI](https://pypi.org/project/PyAutoGUI/), [keyboard](https://pypi.org/project/keyboard/), and [PyGetWindow](https://pypi.org/project/PyGetWindow/) using pip.

-### VS Code

-If you wish to modify this script I recommend doing that in [VS Code](https://code.visualstudio.com/) because it is light weight and easy for your computer to run in the background.
-You can find tutorials to set this up on YouTube.

 ### Windows 11 Command Line

 **If you just want to run the script** go to the [windows store and download python 3.10](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5) Then run the three commands below in the Windows PowerShell.